-The mother suffers from the following conditions, enclosing spondylitis, osteoporosis, endometriosis, incontinence and their father suffers from the following conditions arthritis, chronic prostatitis, kidney stones, depression and anxiety, they are both carers for their children.
+The mother suffers from enclosing spondylitis, osteoporosis, endometriosis, incontinence and their father suffers from chronic prostatitis, kidney stones, depression and anxiety.
+They are both carers for their children.

-Short Term Recommendation:
+Short term recommendations:

-- Drop in Sessions to identify hidden carers and raise awareness of disability conditions and the support available. - Training for hidden carers in health conditions, disabilities and caring roles.
+- Drop in sessions to identify hidden carers and raise awareness of disability conditions and the support available. - Training for hidden carers in health conditions, disabilities and caring roles.

-Medium Term Recommendations:
+Medium term recommendations:

-- Review the current mental health support services, and whether they are fit for purpose for the Asian community in Tower Hamlets. - Develop a more holistic approach in health and social care support that takes into account the needs of carers, the person cared for and the family unit. - iii) A language appropriate campaign to raise understanding and awareness of hidden carers and the value of caring.
+- Review the current mental health support services, and whether they are fit for purpose for the Asian community in Tower Hamlets. - Develop a more holistic approach in health and social care support that takes into account the needs of carers, the person cared for and the family unit. - A language appropriate campaign to raise understanding and awareness of hidden carers and the value of caring.
 This should use translated documents.

-Long Term Recommendations:
+Long term recommendations:

-i) A more culturally suitable informal and open service approach to support the Physical and Mental health needs of Asian Carers and hidden carers
+• A more culturally suitable informal and open service approach to support the physical and mental health needs of Asian carers and hidden carers.